Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Vehicle Repair or Replacement After a Commercial Truck Accident

-Should I take my car to the repair shop the trucking company’s insurance carrier recommended to me?
+Should you take your car to the repair shop the trucking company’s insurance carrier recommends?
 No way.
 The body shops recommended by their company’s liability carrier are recommended for an easy to guess reason, i.e., they charge less for repairs.
 The trucking company and its carrier want your automobile damage to be very low so they can argue you were involved in a “minor” collision.
-Have an estimate performed by the auto dealership or body repair shop of your own choosing.
+Have an estimate performed by the auto dealership or a body repair shop of your own choosing.

 Do You Get a Rental Vehicle if You are Involved in a Commercial Accident?

-Yes.
-But usually only if your automobile can be repaired and isn’t totaled.
+Yes, but usually only if your automobile can be repaired and isn’t totaled.
 If your vehicle is fixable and drivable, you can generally get a like and similar rental car for the time it would take to fix your car.
-If it’s a total loss, then you may likely only recover the fair market value of your automobile and insurance companies do not generally reimburse you for the cost of a rental car.
+If it’s a total loss, then you may likely only recover the fair market value of your automobile and insurance companies do not generally reimburse you for the cost of a rental car once your vehicle has been deemed a “total loss”.

 Can You Assist Me with Obtaining a Rental Car?

-Yes, our lawyers will help you secure a rental vehicle while your automobile is being repaired, or while the liability carrier for the trucking company is determining whether your automobile is a “total loss”.
+Yes, our lawyers are happy to help you upon request in securing a rental vehicle while your automobile is being repaired, or while the liability carrier for the trucking company is determining whether your automobile is a “total loss”.

 Can I Recover Damages for the Diminished Value of my Automobile?